Professor, Jewish Studies

 Office: HUM 418

-Fred Astren is professor and chair of the Department of Jewish Studies at San Francisco State University.
+Fred Astren is professor in the Department of Jewish Studies at San Francisco State University.
 He received his Ph.D. in Near Eastern Studies and his M.A. in Arabic from the University of California at Berkeley.
 Areas of research include minority/sectarian history and sacred history in the Mediterranean Middle Ages, with special focus on Jewish history under Islam, Jewish-Muslim relations, and the Karaite Jewish sect.
 He is currently writing a book on Jews in the Mediterranean of the early Middle Ages.

 Prof. Astren is active in such organizations as the American Academy of Religion, the American Historical Association, the American Oriental Society, the Association for Jewish Studies, the Middle East Studies Association, the Society for Biblical Literature, and the Western Jewish Studies Association.
 He is on the advisory and editorial committee of The Mediterranean Seminar.
 Astren participates in public speaking and community teaching throughout Northern California.